-2.11 Technical Information
+2.10 Technical Information

-- (a) The Employer agrees to provide to the Union such information as is available relating to employees in the bargaining unit, as may be required by the Union for collective bargaining purposes. - (b) In January of each year the Employer shall provide to the Union a list of all employees in the bargaining unit, their job titles, addresses and their phone numbers.
+The Employer agrees to provide to the Union such information as is available relating to employees in the bargaining unit, as may be required by the Union for collective bargaining purposes.

 ARTICLE 3 - UNION SECURITY

 - (a) Employees covered by the Union's Certificate of Bargaining Authority who were employed by the Employer and were not a member of the Union prior to the date of certification, shall have the option of applying for membership in the Union which membership they shall maintain.
 Employees hired after the date of certification are required to become members of the Union as a condition of employment. - (b) Nothing in this agreement shall be construed as requiring a person who was an employee prior to the certification date to become a member of the Union.